Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

 5.  _>db.collection_name.find().pretty()_

 ### Note
 > When attempting this machine, the current installed version of mongosh was not compatible with the MondoDB server.
 There was no workaround with the HTB Pwnbox.
-I couldnt downgrade mongosh nor could I install mongo.
-Regardless I understood the machine and completed it by following the write-up.
+I could not downgrade mongosh, nor could I install mongo.
+Regardless, I understood the machine and completed it by following the write-up.
 Thank you.

 ## 8. Synced

 ## 9. Appointment

 * * *